mxriverlynn/backbone.modelbinding/readme.md

 of an HTML element based on your configurations.
 This is particularly useful when a model that is being edited is also being displayed elsewhere on the screen.

-To bind an element to a model's attributes, add a `data-bind` attribute to the element and specify what should be updated with which model attribute using a `elementAttr modelAttr` format.
-For example `<span data-bind="text name">` will update the span's text with the model's name attribute, when the model's name changes.
+To bind an element to a model's properties, add a `data-bind` attribute to the element and specify what should be updated with which model property using a `elementAttr modelAttr` format.
+For example `<span data-bind="text name">` will update the span's text with the model's name property, when the model's name changes.

 ````
 <form>